lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 # What are groups?

-Intune for Education uses _groups_ to manage users and devices.
+You use _groups_ to manage users, apps, and devices in Intune for Education.
 You can group users or devices together instead of having to manage each device individually.
 This lets you easily assign apps and settings to large numbers of users and devices.

 When you create groups, consider how you will apply the settings and apps to users and devices.
 For example, you may need to block apps from using location services for all devices.
 An alternative to this is how specific groups may need certain things, like giving students taking [AP Computer Science](https://www.tealsk12.org) apps to edit their code.

 Intune for Education automatically creates the __All Devices__ and __All Users__ groups when your tenant is created.
-These default groups represent the broadest categories of users and devices in your school or school district, and [cannot be moved](why-cant-i-move-this-group.md).
+These default groups represent the broadest categories of users and devices in your school or school district, and [cannot be moved](what-are-groups.md#why-cant-i-move-certain-groups).

 ## Managing groups and subgroups